spencertipping/ni/doc/ni_by_example_3.md

 #### `ttd`, `tth`, `tt15`, `ttm`: truncate to day, hour, quarter-hour, and minute

-These functions truncate dates, which is useful for bucketing times; they're much faster than calls to the POSIX library, which can make them more pratical in performance-environments (`HS`, for example).
+These functions truncate dates, which is useful for bucketing times; they're much faster than calls to the POSIX library, which can make them more practical in performance-environments (`HS`, for example).

 ```bash
 $ ni i1494110651 p'r tep ttd(a); r tep tth(a); r tep tt15(a); r tep ttm(a); r tep a'